These easy almond flour thumbprint cookies are healthy vegan, gluten-free cookies made with almond flour.

 Same, if you store these dairy-free thumbprint cookies in the fridge, they tend to soften and get sticky.

-There is so many delicious filling you can add in these thumbprint cookies.
+There is so many delicious filling you can add to these thumbprint cookies.
 My favorite fillings are below:

 - Chia seed jam – for a healthy thumbprint cookie recipe, use homemade chia seed jam as a filling.
 Plus, if you use refined sugar-free chia jam, these will be paleo thumbprint cookies approved too!
 The best flavors to go with almonds are raspberry, apricot, and strawberry.

-- Peanut butter and jam – add half peanut butter, half jam to make peanut butter jam thumbprint cookies.
+- Peanut butter and jam – add half peanut butter and half jam to make peanut butter jam thumbprint cookies.